Self Harm and Suicidal Behaviour

 - Frequency of thoughts and actions;

-- Evidence or disclosure of substance misuse;
+- Evidence of or disclosure of substance and/or alcohol misuse;

 - Delusional thoughts and behaviours;